-The Morris Ridge Solar Energy Center is a proposed 175 MW{ac} photovoltaic solar facility, that may include approximately 20 MW (80 MWh) of battery energy storage capacity, located in the Town of Mount Morris, Livingston County, New York.
+The Morris Ridge Solar Energy Center is a proposed 175 MWac photovoltaic solar facility, that may include approximately 20 MW (80 MWh) of battery energy storage capacity, located in the Town of Mount Morris, Livingston County, New York.
 Figure 1 depicts the proposed Facility Area in relation to its regional context.
 The Project is consistent with the New York State Public Service Commission's ("PSC") proceeding implementing a Clean Energy Standard ("CES"), which supports the development of clean energy and renewable resources in New York State.
 The Facility will safely generate enough clean, renewable electricity to power more than 25,000 New York households.
 The Facility will also provide an economic stimulus to the area during construction by providing jobs and local contracts for goods and services, during operation offering long term highly skilled operational positions and significant long-term economic benefits through lease revenue to local landowners and additional revenue to the community.

 The primary factor directing the siting of a solar + storage facility is proximity to a transmission line with existing capacity so the power from the project may be added to the transmission grid without prohibitive cost.
 To meet New York State's renewable energy policy goals and a societal need for additional renewable power, a proposed project needs to be both clean and affordable.
 Therefore, the cost to interconnect the Facility to the transmission system is a major factor in project siting.
-The Facility will interconnect to the New York power grid via a new Point of Interconnection (POI) tapping into the 230 kilovolt ("kV") transmission line connecting the South Perry and Meyers substations (see Figure 2).
+The Facility will interconnect to the New York power grid via a new Point of Interconnection (POI) in the Town of Mount Morris, tapping into the 230 kilovolt ("kV") transmission line which connects the existing South Perry and Meyers substations in the Towns of Castile and North Dansville, respectively (see Figure 2).
 Alternative options to connect directly with the South Perry substation are also being evaluated.
 The selection of appropriate sites for a solar-powered electric generation facility is constrained by numerous other factors that are essential considerations for a project to operate in a technically and economically viable manner.
 Other important factors include the availability of flat, open, and appropriately oriented land to site the panels, willing land lease participants, and preliminary environmental screenings that have not indicated any significant environmental or societal concerns.